-(a metaphor for a single divisible good) amongst several players.
+We have discussed various procedures for fairly dividing a cake (a metaphor for a single divisible good) amongst several players.

-• Distinguish discrete procedures (protocols) and continuous

-• The problem becomes non-trivial for more than two players.

-and there are many open problems relating to finding

-procedures with "good" properties for larger numbers.
+- Fairness properties: proportionality and envy-freeness (but other notions, such as equitability, efficiency, strategy-proofness . . . are also of interest) - Distinguish discrete procedures (protocols) and continuous (moving-knife) procedures. - The problem becomes non-trivial for more than two players, and there are many open problems relating to finding procedures with "good" properties for larger numbers.